longtownhistory/longtownhistory.github.io/_oralhistories/smothers.md

 interviewer: Justin Hawkins
 ---

-*J: This is Justin, this is the 2019 History Harvest, collection of archaeological, what was included in that?*

-**Roane**: Um, the archaeological dig done by Ball State in 20… ah I can’t remember the year… 2012 they, we had an artifacts collected by an archaeologist on the Union Literary Institute site, 3 acres.

-*J: And this is number 14.
-So, also, can you explain who you are and the organization that you are the president of?*
+*J: Can you explain who you are and the organization that you are the president of?*

 **Roane**: My name is Roane Smothers, I’m a Longtown descendant, and president of the